Ensign-College/tig-docker/README.md

     4. Check IP address: `ip add show`
     5. If changes haven't applied yet, run `sudo systemctl restart systemd-networkd`
 5. Clone this repository `git clone https://github.com/Ensign-College/tig-docker.git`
 6. Make sure you are working in the root directory of the cloned repository.
-This will most commonly be on `/home/[USER]/tig-docker`.
-To change to that directory, run `cd /home/[USER]/tig-docker`
+This will most commonly be on `/home/{USER}/tig-docker`.
+To change to that directory, run `cd /home/{USER}/tig-docker`

-### ProxMox nodes preparation
+### ProxMox nodes preparation (to be accessed by Telegraf)

 ProxMox node data should be collected through the official proxmox telegraf input plugin.
 We need to create a user with permissions and an api token for each ProxMox cluster to be able to retrieve VMs and Containers data from each ProxMox node.

 On the ProxMox cluster:
-1. Connect through ssh to one of the ProxMox nodes (`ssh root@PROXMOX_NODE_IP_ADDRESS`) and enter the corresponding password
+1. Connect through ssh to one of the ProxMox nodes (`ssh root@{PROXMOX_NODE_IP_ADDRESS}`) and enter the corresponding credentials
 2. Run the following command to create api user with permissions, save the generated token
     ```bash
     ## Create a influx user with PVEAuditor role